patrisor/player-microservice/README.md

 # Player Microservice

 ## Overview
-The Player Microservice is a simple REST API built using Flask, which serves player data from a CSV file (`Player.csv`).
+The Player Microservice is a REST API built using Flask that serves player data from a CSV file (`Player.csv`).
 It exposes two endpoints:
 - `GET /api/players`: Fetches a list of all players.
 - `GET /api/players/<player_id>`: Fetches details of a specific player by their unique ID.

 ## Features
-- **List All Players**: Retrieve a list of all players with relevant details.
+- **List All Players**: Retrieve a complete list of players with relevant details.
-- **Get Player by ID**: Retrieve information for a specific player using their unique identifier.
+- **Get Player by ID**: Fetch detailed information about a specific player using their unique ID.

 ## Setup Instructions